-Several First Nations in B.C. are about to assume full control over education on their lands | CBC News
+Several B.C.
+First Nations set to take full control over education on their lands | CBC News

 While the new curriculum won't be the same as the one students follow in B.C. public schools, part of the agreement means students in on-reserve schools will still be able to qualify for post-secondary education.

-Atleo says Cowichan Tribes hopes to strengthen partnerships with their neighbouring school district, and even to share lesson plans with other schools so off-reserve and non-Indigenous students can benefit, too.
+Atleo says Cowichan Tribes hope to strengthen partnerships with their neighbouring school district, and even to share lesson plans with other schools so off-reserve and non-Indigenous students can benefit, too.

 Jo-ann Archibald Q'um Q'um Xiiem, a professor emeritus with the faculty of education at UBC, says these agreements are "vitally important."